-Please join us for the 2nd Annual Legal Workshop.
-This FREE workshop is intended for law students, legal professionals, and others interested in better understanding trauma-informed approaches in legal proceedings.
-Light breakfast and lunch will be provided.
+Please join us for the 3rd Annual Legal Workshop.
+This FREE workshop is intended for law students, legal professionals, and others interested in better understanding about the legal issues and victim representation in tech-facilitated child abuse.
+Light breakfast & lunch are provided.

 South Dakota Unified Judicial System